-With so many digital marketing tactics at your disposal, deciding where to put your
+With so many digital marketing tactics to choose from, deciding where to put your

 marketing dollars can be tough.
 As well as attracting new customers, you have the crucial task of retaining existing ones.
 Which makes it even more important that you spend your marketing budget wisely.